easystats/report/README.md

-Bayesian models can also be reported using the new [**SEXIT**](https://easystats.github.io/bayestestR/reference/sexit.html) framework, that combines clarity, precision and usefulness.
+Bayesian models can also be reported using the new [**SEXIT**](https://easystats.github.io/bayestestR/reference/sexit.html) framework, which combines clarity, precision and usefulness.

 ``` r
 library(rstanarm)